 In 1984, Getty contracted A.H.
 Ross & Associates to complete a metallurgical test work program at Lakefield Research of Canada Limited (Lakefield).
 Lakefield developed an ore treatment process and established information on likely product composition, plant tailings, and water characteristics.
-Based on the Lakefield work, a process flow sheet and material balance were determined.
+Based on the Lakefield work, a process flow sheet and material balance were determined (Bosch and Grimes, 1984).

 A composite sample was submitted for study based on three locked-cycle flotation tests.
-It is not known how representative this sample was to the various types and styles of mineralisation and the mineral deposit as a whole.
-The grade of the composite sample, the head grade for the study, was:
+It is not known how representative this sample was to the various types and styles of mineralization and the mineral deposit as a whole.
+The grade of the composite sample, the head grade for the study, was (Bosch and Grimes, 1984):

-Copper 1.32%

-Lead 4.29%

-Zinc 9.72%

-Gold 0.022 opt

-Silver 2.66 opt

-Silver - 2.66 opt
+Copper - 1.32% Lead - 4.29% Zinc - 9.72% Gold - 0.022 opt Silver - 2.66 opt

 The sample was subjected to conventional grinding involving primary crushing, followed by grinding with a rod mill, followed by further grinding in a ball mill, with final output being 80% -400 mesh.
 The output was reclassified using a cyclone with oversize going back to the grinding circuit.
 The cyclone slurry, with about 33% solids, was passed directly to the flotation circuit.
-It was found that a sequential flotation of the Cu, Pb, and Zn minerals was better than a bulk Cu-Pb flotation.
+It was found that a sequential flotation of the Cu, Pb, and Zn minerals was better than a bulk Cu-Pb flotation (Bosch and Grimes, 1984).
 It is not known to what extent there are any processing factors or deleterious elements that could have a significant effect on potential economic extraction.